 - Barkbox, Inc. in its merger with Northern Star Acquisition Corp.;

-- Bright Lights Acquisition Corp. in its pending $1 billion merger with MANSCAPED;
+- Bright Lights Acquisition Corp. in its proposed, but terminated, $1 billion merger with MANSCAPED;

 - Broadcom Corporation in its acquisition of LTE-related assets from affiliates of Renesas Electronics Corporation;

 - Cavium, Inc. in its $1.4 billion acquisition of QLogic Corp. and in its $6 billion acquisition by Marvell Technology Group Ltd.;

 - Crescent Acquisition Corp, a special purpose acquisition company, in its merger with

 LiveVox, Inc. and previously in its proposed, but terminated business combination with

 - eToro Group Ltd. in its proposed, but terminated, merger with FinTech Acquisition Corp.
 V;

 - FirstMark Horizon Acquisition Corp. in its merger with Starry, Inc. at an enterprise value of $1.76 billion;

 - Intel Corporation in its $1 billion sale of its smartphone modem business to Apple Inc.;

 - KDDI Corporation in its $4 billion acquisition of a 37.8% equity stake in Jupiter Telecommunications, Co., Ltd. from Liberty Global;